digital-fabrication/digital-fabrication.github.io/_posts/2019-04-30-the-end-is-night.markdown

 * Casing is again something we won't have enough time during the course to finalise the 3D printed design for, so instead we'll keep the MDF casing since it seems to be working just fine.
 This is something we intend to design outside of the course when we have PCB printed and we have prototyped a bit with wifi modules to figure out most efficient 3D form for our casing.

 So, about the presentation: it went surprisingly well.
 Half-jokingly, we brought out the fire blanket but we had a small case of short circuit during the prototyping which included smoke (not fire though!) so it was there just in case that small chance of something going catastrophically wrong.
 We were happy that it went well though.
 We could have done better powerpoint presentation with more informative sliders but otherwise it was good in our opinion.

+We also aim to clear our github blinds repository so it's a bit more clear to read for English speaking audience.
+Having Finnish names in the files and no explanation on them is a bit difficult for non-Finns to read and bad for understandability.
+Sorry about that!

 # What's next?